 - We use the IP address assigned to your device to send you the data you requested, such as loading a YouTube video - We use unique identifiers stored in cookies on your device to help us authenticate you as the person who should have access to your Google Account - Photos and videos you upload to Google Photos are used to help you create albums, animations, and other creations that you can share.
-Learn more - A flight confirmation email you receive may be used to create a "check-in" button that appears in your Gmail ensure our services are working as intended make improvements customized search results
+Learn more - A flight confirmation email you receive may be used to create a "check-in" button that appears in your Gmail - When you purchase services or physical goods from us, you may provide us information like your shipping address or delivery instructions.
+We use this information for things like processing, fulfilling, and delivering your order, and to provide support in connection with the product or service you purchase.

+ensure our services are working as intended